You’ve probably seen them – assaults, burglaries, and other crimes, in living color on YouTube, Facebook, or other social media platforms.

 Here in southern California, if you are arrested and charged with a crime on the basis of a YouTube video – or some other video evidence – you must reach out immediately for the legal advice and representation that you will very much need.

-If you are charged with a crime, arrange at once to meet with an experienced criminal defense attorney.
+If you are charged with a crime, arrange at once to meet with an experienced DUI defense attorney.
 The right defense lawyer will protect your legal rights, fight vigorously for justice on your behalf, and bring your case to its best possible conclusion.

 Law enforcement agencies and California prosecutors routinely scrutinize Facebook, YouTube, and other sites for evidence of crimes and evidence that can be used to prosecute criminals.